What Is a Software Support Engineer?

 Career Outlook and Salary

-The U.S. Bureau of Labor Statistics (BLS) reports that employment of all computer support specialists is estimated to grow 11% from 2016 to 2026, faster than the average for all occupations.
+The U.S. Bureau of Labor Statistics (BLS) reports that employment of all computer support specialists is estimated to grow 8% from 2019 to 2029, faster than the average for all occupations.
 Support services will continue to be needed as organizations upgrade or add software.
 As software functions become more complex, so do the daily use and bugs that cause complications.
-Payscale.com reports that the median salary in June 2019 for software support engineers was $62,735.
+PayScale.com reports that the median salary in December 2020 for software support engineers was $64,029.

 Below are a few careers related to that of a software support engineer.